1997–98 Tampa Bay Lightning season

 The 1997–98 Tampa Bay Lightning season was the Lightning's sixth season of operation.
 The Lightning missed the playoffs for the second consecutive year.

 Offseason

 Regular season

+On October 26, head coach Terry Crisp was fired after a 2–7–2 start and Paul Ysebaert’s tenure as team captain ended.
+Assistant coach Rick Paterson served as interim head coach until Jacques Demers was hired as the team’s new head coach on November 12.
+Demers named Mikael Renberg the team’s new captain on November 19.

 The Lightning struggled offensively during the regular season, being shut out a league-high 11 times (tied with the Chicago Blackhawks and the Mighty Ducks of Anaheim) and finishing 26th in goals scored (151), power-play goals scored (33) and power-play percentage (9.35%).
-The 9.35% power play was the lowest in NHL history in one season by any team until the 2020-21 Anaheim Ducks surpassed it with an 8.94% power play efficiency.
+The 9.35% power play was the lowest in NHL history in one season by any team until the 2020-21 Anaheim Ducks surpassed it with an 8.94% power play efficiency; the Lightning’s percentage remains the lowest in a full, non-shortened NHL season.